 .5 oz. menthol crystals

 Using a digital scale, weigh out the carrier into a small glass measuring cup.
 Then weigh out the menthol crystals.
-Add the menthol crystals to the container with the carrier oil, then stir until the crystals have dissolved.
+Add the menthol crystals to the container with the witch hazel or carrier oil, then stir until the crystals have dissolved.
 Then weigh out and mix in the eucalyptus essential oil.
 Set aside.

 Next, weigh out the baking soda and citric acid into a large glass or ceramic bowl.
 Use a whisk to mix the ingredients together until they are evenly combined throughout.

 Now pour the liquid ingredients into the dry ingredients, slowly mixing as you go.
 You want the consistency to be like wet sand.
 Start with a small amount of the liquid, then work your way up as needed.
 The mixture should clump and then hold when dropped.
 You don’t want it to be too wet.
+However, you can add more liquid if needed.

 Mix thoroughly then use your hands, a meat baller or a bath bomb mold to form your shower steamers.